MDAnalysis/UGM2024/hackathon/mdakits/README.md

 ## Team

-The MDAKits team (@ianmkenney, @lilyminium, @fiona-naughton, @IAlibay,
-@orbeckst) will work with you on creating an MDAKit.
+The MDAKits team will work with you on creating an MDAKit.

 ## About MDAKits...